zombierzn/vungle-resources/English/Android/current-release/android-advanced-settings.md

   	  overrideConfig.setIncentivized(true);
   	  overrideConfig.setSoundEnabled(false);

   	  // the overrideConfig object will only affect this ad play.
-  	  // See the Application Startup section for how to set persistent global configurations.
       vunglePub.playAd(overrideConfig);
   }
 }